 The record [Prisoner] no. 7 with a high degree of probability can only refer to R. Wallenberg.
 At the same time, we kept in mind that after this date there is no record about calls for interrogation of prisoners no. 7, as well as of V. Langfelder and S. Katona, by officers of S.N.
 Kartashov’s department.

-Although in 2008 FSB archivists released a redacted copy of a page with the names of Langfelder and Katona, the repeatedly refused to provide a copy of the same page with the record for Prisoner no. 7, who allegedly was Wallenberg.
-One can only guess if some censored, as well as unreleased records contain parts that the FSB doesn’t want to be known.
+Although in 2008 FSB archivists released a redacted copy of a page with the names of Langfelder and Katona, they repeatedly refused to provide a copy of the same page with the record for Prisoner no. 7, who allegedly was Wallenberg.
+One can only guess if some censored, as well as unreleased records, contain parts that the FSB doesn’t want to be known.
 After having appealed to the FSB and Russian leadership, Mme.
 Dupuy had no choice as to submit a lawsuit against the FSB.

 In contrast to the first appeal filed to the Meshchansky Regional Court, this time the requested documents were described in detail, including page numbers of original records.
 This was done in answer to Churikov’s previous claim that without such details the requested documents could not be found.

 However, the point of issue of the Moscow City Court was not Mme.
-Dupuy’s requests, but the legality of the ruling of the first instance Meshchansky Regional Court.
+Dupuy’s requests, but the legality of the ruling of the first instance the Meshchansky Regional Court.
 According to the transcript of this session, provided by the “Team 29”, speeches by Mr. Pavlov and Ms. Gryaznova were short and focused on the illegality of the first instance court ruling.
 Ms. Gryaznova stated:

 The court of first instance incorrectly interpreted the provision of the Federal Law “On Archival Affairs of the Russian Federation” [dated October 22, 2004] without considering the legal position in the decisions and definitions of the Constitutional Court, which are obligatory for execution by any court.
 In the decision of the first instance court, the court repeatedly uses the phrase “personal data of third parties” that is absent in the legislation.
 There is no such a legal term.
-The law “On Archival Affairs” restricts access to archival documents only if they contain information about the personal or family secret of a citizen.
+The law “On Archival Affairs” restricts access to archival documents only if they contain information about the personal or family secrets of a citizen.

 However, the legal position of the Constitutional Court is that the “private life” is a part of the person’s life that concerns the individual only, and is not the matter controlled by the society and the state […]